 When Jesus taught in the synagogue of his hometown at the start of his public ministry, the people were astonished at his wisdom and they asked, “Where did this man get such wisdom and mighty deeds?”
 (Mt 13:54).
 They had witnessed him growing up as a normal child with no formal education.

 According to Psalm 119, keeping the commandments of God makes one wiser than his teachers and elders.
 “Your commandment makes me wiser than my foes, as it is forever with me.
 I have more insight than all my teachers, because I ponder your testimonies.
-I have more understanding than my elders, because I keep your precepts” (Psalm 119:98-100).
+I have more understanding than my elders, because I keep your precepts” (Ps 119:98-100).